tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 conforming TLS client and server.
 The proxy must ignore unknown parameters, and generate its own ClientHello containing only parameters it understands.
-Thus, when presenting a certificate to the client or sending a ClientHello to the server, the proxy will act as if connecting to the public name, without echoing the "encrypted_client_hello" extension.
+Thus, when presenting a certificate to the client or sending a ClientHello to the server, the proxy will act as if connecting to the ClientHelloOuter server_name, which SHOULD match the public name (see {{real-ech}}), without echoing the "encrypted_client_hello" extension.

 Depending on whether the client is configured to accept the proxy's certificate as authoritative for the public name, this may trigger the retry logic described